harvesit/harvesit/README.md

 Harvesit fosters understanding and participation to address these struggles.

-# 🔭 The Vision :stars: Self-Reliant, Sustainable Towns
+# 🔭 The Vision :stars:

 **Bring the farm closer**